kbuckleys/zenWORKS/README.md

 # dotfiles
-The setup is as straight forward as it gets.
+The setup is as straightforward as it gets.

 # Stuff to install